-DAA4615 Media and Ethics: A Social Science Perspective (5 credits) Prerequisite(s): None
+DAA4615 Media and Ethics: A Social Science Perspective

 This module guides students in the ethical assessment of both the processes and outcomes of social decision-making.
-After an introduction to basic ethical theories, students acquire an understanding of the structure of social institutions and the the analysis is a study of ethics as a criterion for assessment of social decision-making with emphasis on the study of particular issues of social choice.
+After an introduction to basic ethical theories, students acquire an understanding of the structure of social institutions and the process through which one makes social choices.
+Central to the analysis is a study of ethics as a criterion for assessment of social decision-making with emphasis on the study of particular issues of social choice.
 The module also provides a theoretical framework within which to spot and analyze ethical issues in the media.